zombieJ/SWF2GIF/README.md

 SWF2GIF
 =======
 This is used for converting swf to gif with GUI.
 Convert by frame step.
+You can get high quality gif animation file by configuring export size.

 * Flex Project
 * Use GifEncoder